cmatthias/csv_to_sms/README.md

 ## How do I use it?

 Put the messages you want to send in a CSV file called `sms.csv`.
-Each line should look like `to_number,message`, e.g.:
+Each line should look like `meta,to_number,message`. `meta` is a field for passing an id or other tracking parameter -- nothing will be done with it but it will be passed back in the output.
+Set it to the empty string `""` if you don't want to use it.

+Here's an example input file:

 ```
-"1234561111","Hello there"
+"id12345","+11234561111","Hello there"
-"1233759999","Hello to you as well"
+"id23456","+11233759999","Hello to you as well"
+"","+14132223333","Hello without meta"
 ```

 Then, do the following: